Ismah: Angels

 Mulla Sadra, a Shi‘ite philosopher, uses both rational and theological arguments in defense of the infallibility of angels: "The sense of sin and fallibility is to contrast between lowly faculties and sublime faculties, where the soul wants superlative motives but motives and inner purposes contradict.
 These contradictions and contrasts are endemic to beings who are of a composite nature.
 In other words, beings are composed of contradictions and contrasting faculties, whereas angels are simple and not composed of anything."
 According to Sadra, the verse 16: 50 refers to infallibility of angels, in general.

-Sunni views on the ismah of angels varies, as it does with the prophets.
+Most Sunni scholars do not apply ismah to the angels but opinions variy, as it does with the prophets.
 Some assert, that only the messengers are infalliable.

+Even though the majority of angels might be obedient, some angels might be not, just as the majority of devils is disobedient, but some are not.
 Ashari theologian Fakhr ad-Din ar-Razi—in his book Tafseer ul Kabeer, on verse 66:6—said, "there is an indication in this verse that in the hereafter the angels are bound with obligations (like human beings in this world).
 They are under obligation, commands and prohibitions in the hereafter.
 The disobedience of angels lies in their opposition to Allah’s commandment and prohibition."
-Yet another Asharite, al-Taftazani (1322 AD –1390 AD), accepted that angels might slip into error and become disobedient, but rejected that angels would ever consciously turn against God's command and become unbelievers.
+Yet another Asharite, al-Taftazani (1322–1390 AD), accepted that angels might slip into error and become disobedient, but rejected that angels would ever consciously turn against God's command and become unbelievers.

 Most scholars of Salafism usually reject accounts on erring angels entirely and do not investigate this matter further.